 Against this backdrop of progress and structural change, poverty and disparities in income and human development remain major challenges.
-Over 400 million people remain poor, and the prevalence of underweight children is almost double that of sub-Saharan Africa.
-People living in poverty, minorities, women, Scheduled Castes, Scheduled Tribes and Other Backward Classes (governmental classifications based on social and economic status) all have inadequate access to the resources and opportunities that would permit them to benefit from economic growth.
-India‘s development challenge is to make the country’s booming economic growth.
+The country has made great strides in reducing extreme poverty (from 45 percent in 1994 to 22 percent in 2012).
+However, 70 million people still live in extreme poverty (living on less than $1.90/day), and 38 percent of Indian children show signs of suffering from chronic undernutrition.
+Stark disparities in economic growth and poverty exist between regions and across social groups.
+People living in poverty, minorities, women, Scheduled Castes (SCs), Scheduled Tribes (STs), and Other Backward Classes (government classifications based on social and economic status) all have inadequate access to the resources and opportunities that would permit them to benefit from the country’s booming economic growth.

 Key Issues and Intervention Constraints

-Despite extensive and longstanding state legislation restricting the alienation of ST lands, the loss of ST land continues, and scholars and researchers disagree about the role played by legislative restrictions on alienation and the proper course of action.
-The controversy itself reflects the need for comprehensive local research on the impact of the restrictions.
-USAID and other donors could support research into the application of laws that restrict alienation of ST land to determine whether these should be amended to respond to local circumstances.
-Based on the findings, officials can take appropriate actions at state and local levels to enhance restrictions, shore up enforcement programs, provide for legal services and judicial education, and, where indicated, consider methods to support the diversification of ST livelihoods.
+A considerable amount of research highlights the ongoing loss of land by ST members.
+Further research on the causes would be indispensable in devising workable interventions.
+For example, how much land alienation is due to displacement for infrastructure, dams, and mining?
+When ST members sell land, is it done voluntary (though illegally) or under pressure?
+Who is buying the land?
+USAID and other donors could support a project to collect India-wide data on ST landholding and reasons for land alienations.
+They could also support research into the application of laws that restrict alienation of ST land to determine whether these laws should be amended to respond to local circumstances.
+Based on the findings, officials could take appropriate actions at the state and local levels to enhance restrictions, shore up enforcement programs, provide for legal services and judicial education, and consider methods to support the diversification of ST livelihoods.

-To nearly all of the 71% of Indians who live in rural areas, land is the most important household asset and determinant of wealth.
-At both the national and state levels, the Government of India (GOI) has made significant efforts to reduce rural poverty by reducing insecurity of land-tenure and making access to land more equitable.
-Land reform in India has had some positive benefits, but much remains to be done.
+Land is the most important household asset and determinant of wealth to nearly all the Indians who live in rural areas (66 percent of the population).
+At both the national and state levels, the GOI has made significant efforts to reduce rural poverty by increasing land tenure security and making access to land more equitable.
+Previous land reform efforts in India have had some positive benefits, but much remains to be done.

-The demands of human development (wood, livestock-grazing and agricultural development) have exerted severe pressure on India’s forests.
+The demands of human development (wood, livestock grazing, and agricultural development) exert severe pressure on India’s forests.
 Development needs since Independence have created a large and growing demand for wood products.
 A shortage of productive irrigated agricultural lands in non-forest areas has led to mounting levels of forest encroachment by cultivators.